shutron/AllCommands/README.md

 # How To Contribute
 > Its extremely simple to contribute.
 The follwing 3 steps is all needed to contribute.
 Each steps are explained with pictures.

-If you are already familiar with git then you konw the drill. fork -> create a new branch from master -> add/ edit your changes ->push -> create a pull request
+- If you are already familiar with git then you know the drill.
+ -> `fork`
+ -> `create a new branch from master`
+ -> `add/ edit your changes`
+ -> `push the branch`
+ -> `create a pull request`

+- For those who are new, follow the below 2 option to contribute directly via github portal.

 ### Option1: If you want to add commands to an existing file